typicalninja/google-sr/packages/google-that/README.md

 google-that -q "Nodejs"

 # Multiple queries
-# Seperate queries with a space, the option is case insensitive (Q)
+# Separate queries with a space, the option is case insensitive (Q)
 google-that -Q query1 "queries with spaces need to be quoted"

 # Writing the results to a file